eskps/card/README.md

 #### "More" menu

-To display a `...` "more" menu, set the `show-menu` attribute and provide content inside the `d2l-image-tile-menu` slot.
+To display a `...` "more" dropdown, provide content inside the `d2l-image-tile-dropdown` slot.

 **Note:** always provide an accessible label for the menu using the `dropdown-aria-label` attribute.